davidsalim86/Weather-Vacation-Api/README.md

 - There is no relationship between latitude vs. wind speed, r-values are close to 0
 - The above observations are based on weather data downloaded on 17 June 2022

-## Graph - latitude vs. temperature
+## Graph of latitude vs. temperature

 ![Fig1.png](Part-1-WeatherPy/Fig1.png)